TomasHubelbauer/fragment/README.md

 #### Development

+- [ ] Change to "partial VDOM" - input fragments are plain objects and we convert to DOM in reconcile, but we read from real DOM
 - [ ] When we've exhausted target node count and still have fragment nodes, add all in bulk using `DocumentFragment` for perf
 - [ ] Add support for keys
   - Will fix chart in showcase sliding attributes from one to another instead of just removing first then appending a new `div`